open/close all folders

 - Spoofed in Nodwick, with the legend of the Henchmen's Graveyard, where old henchmen go to die, taking with them all the loot they can carry.
-It turns out the Graveyard really does exist, but contains no loot — when was the last time you heard of a henchman living to old age?
+It turns out the Graveyard really does exist, but contains no loot — the only henchman to ever die of natural causes died bankrupt.

-- Parodied in The Far Side with the Secret Chipmunk Burial Grounds.
-And the secret Elephant playgrounds, the secret elephant arial grounds, and probably a few others.
+- Parodied again, somewhat differently, with the secret elephant playgrounds, the secret elephant arial grounds, and probably a few others.

 - Jungle Comics #2 (February, 1940) introduced the character Fantomah, Mystery Woman of the Jungle.
 The story involved her efforts to prevent ivory poachers from finding and looting the graveyard of its tusks.

 - An elephant's graveyard is the home of the hyenas in The Lion King.

 - MGM's Tarzan talkies, features groups of greedy explorers attempt to locate the elephants' graveyard, on the fictional Mutia Escarpment, in search of its riches of ivory.